aran-0-1/centauri-airlines-passenger-satisfaction-dashboard/README.md

 Important assumptions:

 - Rating values of `0` were treated as **Not Rated / Not Applicable** and excluded from service rating calculations.
-This is atleast what the inital author of the data assumes.
+This is what the inital author of the data assumes.
+Nonetheless, these responses were low/negligible in relation to the overall data.
 - Flight distance was treated as miles.
 - The analysis focuses on association rather than causation.
 For example, higher satisfaction on longer-haul flights may be influenced by class mix rather than flight haul alone.

 Other information:

 - Initial data was very clean and well structured.
-There were no null/empty values and each row represented a unique passenger meamning no duplication.
+There were no null/empty values and each row represented a unique passenger meaning no duplication.
 - Some data prepartion was involved in order to make column values more concise/readable using excel's find and replace feature.
 - No power query or data modelling aspects were used.
 These features will be used later in Power BI projects.
 - The inital dataset contained approximatley 104k rows and 25 columns.
 Worked dataset has the same number of rows but 32 columns now.
-- Passenger IDs were changed from 1 to
+- Passenger IDs seemed to be random and big in numbers so a change was made using fill series from 1 to until 103904.
+This is ok in my context however in an organisational setting it is not recommended as this id may be a primary key that is referenced by a foriegn key in another table.
+- The dataset used for this project was sourced from Kaggle: Airline Passenger Satisfaction dataset.

 ## Dashboard Sections